-Productivity for a worker can be calculated using the following formula.
+We can calculate labor productivity using the following formula.

 The result will provide the productivity per hour.

-This step involves calculating the money value of goods and services being produced or rendered by an employee during the given period of time.
+This step involves calculating the money value of goods and services produced or rendered by an employee during the given period.
 Value means such value at which those goods or services will be sold.

-Input man-hours mean the total number of hours taken by the employee to produce the goods or render the service.
+Input person-hours mean the total number of hours taken by the employee to produce the goods or render the service.

 The last step is to divide the value of goods and services produced with input man-hours.
 The resultant figure will provide productivity per hour for an employee.

-In a company named Goodwill Ltd, a worker produced 20 units of a product in 5 hours.
-The units are sold by the company at the rate of $30 per unit.
+In Goodwill Ltd, a worker produced 20 units in 5 hours.
+The company sells the units at $30 per unit.
 Let us calculate the productivity of the worker in this case.

 - Value of goods produced = 20 units * $30 per unit = $600